How to Use ReplicatorG

 Print!

 Now you can click the Build button, and let your machine make you something!
-Check your machine's documentation before you start to print— often you'll have to do some setup first.
-(For instance, most Cupcake CNCs require you to manually set the print head to the zero position before printing.)
+Check your machine's documentation before you start to print — sometimes you'll have to do some calibration to get your machine set up.

 Printing from a GCode file